-At Lower Peover, we believe the Mathematics curriculum should be bold, provide breadth and balance and be relevant and differentiated to suit the needs of all children.
+At Lower Peover, we believe the mathematics curriculum should be bold, provide breadth and balance and be relevant and scaffolded to suit the needs of all children.
 It should be flexible, motivating all pupils, thus encouraging success at all levels.

 We aim to promote a confident, positive attitude towards the learning and use of mathematics – making it an enjoyable experience for all children and for children to develop competence with numbers and the number system.
 We encourage pupils by believing every child, with hard work, can be good at mathematics and promote the ability to solve problems through connecting ideas, decision-making and applying their mathematical skills in a range of contexts, including other subjects.